19hours/sg-statutes/Acts/Financial Advisers Act.md

 [SF Bill, Clause 85]

-### Period of licence

-15\.—(1) Subject to subsection (2) and section 8(6), a licence shall be in force for a period of 3 years, or such other period as the Authority may specify in writing to the licensee, from the date of its issue under this Act.

-(2) A licence that has been renewed in accordance with the provisions of this Part shall continue in force for a period of 3 years, or such other period as the Authority may specify in writing to the licensee, from the date immediately following that on which, but for its renewal, the licence would have expired.

-[SF Bill, Clause 89]
+(4) Where a licensed financial adviser fails to pay the licence fee by the date on which such fee is due, the Authority may impose a late payment fee of a prescribed amount for every day or part thereof that the payment is late and both fees shall be recoverable by the Authority as a judgment debt.

+[1/2009 wef 26/11/2010]

+15\.
+[Deleted by Act 1/2009 wef 26/11/2010]

-### Variation of licence
+### Variation of financial adviser’s licence

-16\.—(1) A licensee may apply to the Authority, in such form and manner as may be prescribed, to vary his licence —
+16\.—(1) A licensed financial adviser may apply to the Authority, in such form and manner as may be prescribed, to vary its licence —

-(a) by adding one or more types of financial advisory service authorised to be provided by his licence; or
+(a) by adding one or more types of financial advisory service authorised to be provided by its licence; or

-(b) by adding one or more types of investment product in respect of which he provides any financial advisory service.
+(b) by adding one or more types of investment product in respect of which it may provide any financial advisory service.

-[15/2003]
+[1/2009 wef 26/11/2010]

 (1A) The Authority may require an applicant to furnish it with such information or documents as it considers necessary in relation to the application.

 [15/2003]

-(2) An application under subsection (1) —

-(a) shall be accompanied by a non-refundable application fee of such amount as may be prescribed, which shall be paid in the manner specified by the Authority; and
+(2) An application under subsection (1) shall be accompanied by a non-refundable application fee of such amount as may be prescribed, which shall be paid in the manner specified by the Authority.

-(b) if made in respect of a representative’s licence, shall be supported by a person who is —

-(i) a licensed financial adviser in respect of the type or types of financial advisory service or investment product (as the case may be) to be added to the representative’s licence; or

-(ii) a licensed financial adviser which has applied under subsection (1) to add to its licence the type or types of financial advisory service or investment product (as the case may be) to be added to the representative’s licence.

-[15/2003; 2/2005]

-(2A) An application under subsection (1), if made in respect of a representative’s licence, shall be deemed to be withdrawn with effect from the date on which the licensed financial adviser which supported the application —

-(a) withdraws its support in writing;

-(b) withdraws its application to add to its licence the type or types of financial advisory service or investment product (as the case may be) to be added to the representative’s licence; or

-(c) has its application to add to its licence the type or types of financial advisory service or investment product (as the case may be) to be added to the representative’s licence refused by the Authority.

-[15/2003]
+[1/2009 wef 26/11/2010]

+(2A) [Deleted by Act 1 of 2009 wef 26/11/2010]

-(3) The Authority may approve an application under subsection (1) subject to such conditions or restrictions as the Authority thinks fit, or may refuse the application on any of the grounds set out in section 9(1) or 11(1), as the case may be.
+(3) The Authority may approve an application under subsection (1) subject to such conditions or restrictions as the Authority thinks fit, or may refuse the application on any of the grounds set out in section 9(1).

+[1/2009 wef 26/11/2010]

 [2/2005]